erichilarysmithsr/CULAPSEWolfSDK/README.md

 conn = unitreeConnection(HIGH_WIFI_DEFAULTS)
 ```

-The connection object uses either presets or self defined values to create an connection to the dog.
+The connection object uses either presets or self defined values to create an connection to the CULAPSEWolf.
 You can browse the preset in the file ucl\unitreeConnection.py:
 ```
 listenPort = 8090